 *To qualify for the Takoma business rate, businesses must be brick and mortar establishments within Takoma business corridor from 4th and Butternut Streets, NW, to the Takoma Junction in Takoma Park, MD.

 In order to qualify for this rate, items must be hand-produced by you; no imports or pre-fab kits.To maintain a diverse offering to festival goers, we will accept a limited number of vendors in popular categories (jewelry, clothing, bath/body products, etc).
 Once a category reaches its capacity, it will be closed and any new applicants in that category will be placed on a waitlist.

 For Jewelry Vendors: Any application that includes jewelry will be evaluated in the jewelry category and subject to the limits on numbers of participating jewelers.

-In your application, you must include either a website or three images of your items as well as an image of your booth setup.
+Applications must include either a website or two images (or both) of your items as well as an image of your booth setup.
 More vendor guidelines can be found here.

 Interested in performing at the 2021 festival?
 Send your promo material to the event’s music coordinator David Eisner at [email protected].